 UTPD maintains a close working relationship with the Knoxville Police Department (KPD).
-A written agreement between UTPD and KPD regarding the exercise of jurisdiction has been adopted.
+A written agreement between UTPD and KPD regarding the exercise of jurisdiction has been adopted and recently update in March of 2019.
 UTPD and KPD officers communicate regularly at the scene of incidents that occur in and around the campus area.
 UTPD investigators work closely with KPD investigators when incidents arise that require joint investigative efforts, resources, crime related reports, and exchanges of information.
 KPD has primary investigative responsibility when the following crimes occur on university property: